willsalz/inverted_index/README.md

 # inverted_index
-Plans with Inverted Indexes [ Indices? ] in Rust
+Playing with Inverted Indexes [ Indices? ] in Rust